dciliberti/TempHumPressOLED/README.md

 # TempHumPressOLED
 Display temperature, humidity and pressure.
 Use a DHT22 sensor to acquire data about room relative humidity and temperature.
 Use a  BMP180 sensor to acquire pressure data.
 Display the values on a 0.96" OLED screen and through serial communication.

+Just write your altitude at line 37 to correct the barometric pressure.

-This a step for the realization of a weather station.
+The development of this device is a step for the realization of a weather station.

 ## Example output on the serial port
 ```